From pearling to war. Is there any way home?

 Lucy is befriended by Sam's mother Min-lu, who guides her into a new world of trade in silks and spices and the luminous pearlshell of Broome, a place where breaking the rules is a way of life.

 With the coming of the Great War everything changes.
 And afterwards—when peace has returned for everyone else—Lucy must reconcile her lost passion with the discovery of a bitter betrayal.

-The Turning Tide by C. M. Lance is a romantic drama set in Australia and Asia, published in August 2014 by Allen & Unwin, ISBN 9781760110741.
-Some of its characters appear in Atomic Sea, three decades later.
+The Turning Tide by CM Lance is a drama set in Australia and Asia, published in 2014 by Allen & Unwin.
+Some characters appear in later years in Atomic Sea.

-Alan Villiers: Voyager of the Winds is a biography by Kate Lance, published in 2009 by the National Maritime Museum, Greenwich, UK.
+Alan Villiers is a biography by Kate Lance, published in 2009 by the National Maritime Museum, UK.
 It won the Mountbatten Maritime Award 2009 for Best Literary Contribution.

 Redbill: From Pearls to Peace is a maritime history by Kate Lance, published in 2004 by the Fremantle Press.
-Redbill won the Western Australian Premier's Book Award 2004 for Non-Fiction.
+It won the Western Australian Premier's Book Award 2004 for Non-Fiction.